Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 Please also note the following country-specific restrictions on travelling with pets:

-To Jamaica: No animals are accepted on flights to Jamaica
+From/To Jamaica: No animals are accepted on flights to Jamaica

 To St. Lucia, to Republic of Ireland and to United Kingdom: Cats and dogs are accepted as cargo only on Air Transat flights – advance arrangements are required and additional fees apply.